gaultier/blog/advent_of_code_2018_5_revisited.md

 - Doing less work is the most important thing when optimizing.
 - At the same time, doing a bit of work instead of memoizing can be fast(er), even though it seems counter-intuitive, due to memory latency and cache misses.
 - Having a clear idea in pseudo-code of the solution will simplify the implementation in any language.
+- Naive assembly is very fast (your CPU is crazy fast when you do not abuse it with badly written interpreted languages, seriously!), but a good compiler will emit better assembly than you if you write C or similar.
+Unless you are an expert like the VLC guys.

 ## Appendix: The full code